ezwang/IDT-Contest/README.md

 ./run.sh
 ```
 **Thats it!** Go to [http://localhost:8080/about](http://localhost:8080/about) and you should see the user guide!

 #### Additional Steps
 - Enable or disable features in `config.json`
+- Move server files to a more permanant location
 - Make the server start up on boot